 Lastly, just because you are on a Caribbean island, it is not appropriate to go wherever you want topless (especially as a woman).
 We did spot a topless woman sitting at Sunset Bar on Maho Beach.
 We think that was taking things a little too far.

 By the last day of our trip, we felt much more comfortable on our morning walks although we probably will not be staying at a nude beach resort anytime soon.
-Have you even gone to a nude beach?
+Have you ever gone to a nude beach?
 We would love to hear about your experience.

 - If you are going to partake in a nude beach adventure, remember to pack extra sunblock!